A man has been convicted of careless driving causing injury, despite the fact he wasn't driving the car that crashed, injuring him and his mother.

 Shane Carl Bell, 35, of Masterton, appeared in Masterton District Court this week and was sentenced to nine months' supervision and disqualified from driving for nine months for pulling on the handbrake while the car was moving.

-Police said the vehicle was travelling at about 100km/h when Bell pulled on the handbrake, causing the car to swerve across the road, spin out of control and slide into a ditch.
+Police said the vehicle was travelling around 100km/h when Bell pulled on the handbrake, causing the car to swerve across the road, spin out of control and slide into a ditch.

 Bell broke a collarbone and his mother sustained a cracked rib and bruising as a result.